A white stone rotunda stands on a paved path in a park filled with green trees and red benches.

 Overview

 Islandbridge sits just west of Dublin’s city centre, straddling the River Liffey where the South Circular Road meets Conyngham Road.
-The neighbourhood takes its name from Island Bridge, an elegant single‑span ashlar masonry bridge that has dominated the river crossing since 1793.
-Around the bridge the landscape opens onto the Irish National War Memorial Gardens, a classically composed Lutyens garden that commemorates the 49,400 Irish soldiers who fell in the First World War.
-Beyond the gardens lies Phoenix Park, one of Europe’s largest walled city parks, offering a mix of wildlife, historic buildings and extensive walking and cycling routes.
+The neighbourhood takes its name from Island Bridge, an elegant single-span ashlar masonry crossing that has anchored this spot since 1793.
+Step across the bridge and the landscape opens onto the Irish National War Memorial Gardens, a classically composed Lutyens garden that commemorates the 49,400 Irish soldiers who fell in the First World War.
+Beyond the formal lawns lies Phoenix Park, one of Europe’s largest walled city parks, offering a mix of wildlife, historic buildings and extensive walking routes.

 The Islandbridge area has been a focal point of Dublin’s history for over a millennium.
 Archaeological evidence of Viking burial sites from the 9th and 10th centuries shows the locale was an early point of contact between Norse settlers and the Irish mainland.
-The River Liffey at this point also served as a fording place in the early medieval period.
+The River Liffey at this point also served as a natural fording place in the early medieval period, long before the current bridge was built.

 In 1577 an arched stone bridge replaced an older crossing at nearby Kilmainham.
-That bridge was swept away by a flood in 1787, and between 1791 and 1793 the present Island Bridge was erected.
-Designed as a 32‑metre elliptical ashlar arch, it was originally called Sarah’s Bridge after Sarah Fane, Countess of Westmorland, who laid the first stone on 22 June 1791.
-Following Irish independence in 1922 the bridge was renamed Island Bridge, and the surrounding district adopted the same name.
+That structure was swept away by a flood in 1787, prompting the construction of the present Island Bridge between 1791 and 1793.
+Designed by Alexander Stevens the Elder as a 32-metre elliptical ashlar arch, it was originally named Sarah’s Bridge after Sarah Fane, Countess of Westmorland, who laid the first stone on 22 June 1791.
+At its opening it held the record as Ireland’s longest masonry span, a distinction it retained until Lucan Bridge was completed in 1814.
+Following Irish independence in 1922, the bridge was renamed Island Bridge, and the surrounding district adopted the same name.
+A new Commemorative Bridge designed by Ritchie Studio is currently under construction nearby, with completion expected in Q1 2027; it will provide a dedicated pedestrian and cycling crossing linking the War Memorial Gardens with the north quays.

-A memorial committee was formed in July 1919 to create an all‑Ireland national war memorial for the 49,400 Irish soldiers who died in the First World War.
-The committee raised close to £50,000 by public appeal and considered several sites before, in 1929, OPW architect T.J.
-Byrne identified the 25‑acre Islandbridge site adjacent to Phoenix Park.
+A memorial committee was formed in July 1919 to create an all-Ireland national war memorial.
+After raising close to £50,000 by public appeal, the committee selected a 25-acre site adjacent to Phoenix Park in 1929.
 Sir Edwin Lutyens, chief architect to the Imperial War Graves Commission, was commissioned to design the garden.
-Work began in 1932, employing both British and Irish ex‑servicemen; no machinery was used for the massive earth‑moving, which took two years.
-Granite from Ballyknockan and Barnaculla quarries and stonework by Irish stonemasons were used throughout.
+Work began in 1932, employing both British and Irish ex-servicemen.
+No machinery was used for the massive earth-moving, which took two years.
+Granite from Ballyknockan and Barnaculla quarries, combined with stonework by Irish masons, gives the garden its enduring character.

 What to See & Do

-• Island Bridge – Walk across the historic bridge to appreciate its graceful ashlar arch and the subtle island formed by the mill race on the right bank.
-The bridge offers a pleasant viewpoint over the Liffey and the surrounding parkland.
+• Walk Island Bridge – Cross the historic bridge to appreciate its graceful ashlar arch and the subtle island formed by the mill race on the right bank.
+The bridge offers a clear viewpoint over the Liffey and the surrounding parkland.

-• Irish National War Memorial Gardens – Stroll through the sunken rose gardens, herbaceous borders and mature tree plantings.
-The central War Stone and the bronze statue dominate the formal layout.
-Inside the granite Bookrooms you can view the illuminated Harry Clarke manuscripts that list each fallen soldier’s name (by appointment).
+• Explore the War Memorial Gardens – Stroll through the sunken rose gardens, herbaceous borders and mature tree plantings.
+The central War Stone and bronze statue dominate the formal layout.
+Inside the granite Bookrooms you can view the illuminated Harry Clarke manuscripts that list each fallen soldier’s name (access by appointment).

-• Guided Tours – Free guided tours run every Wednesday from April to October, starting at 14:00.
+• Join a Guided Tour – Free guided tours run every Wednesday from April to October, starting at 14:00.
 They provide insight into Lutyens’ design, Harry Clarke’s illustrations and the broader wartime context.

-• Phoenix Park – Just beyond the gardens, the park stretches over 1,750 acres.
-Highlights include the Victorian People’s Flower Gardens, Dublin Zoo, Áras an Uachtaráin (the President’s residence), and the historic Royal Hospital Kilmainham.
+• Venture into Phoenix Park – Just beyond the gardens, the park stretches over 1,750 acres.
+Highlights include the Victorian People’s Flower Gardens, Dublin Zoo, Áras an Uachtaráin, and the historic Royal Hospital Kilmainham.
 Rowing clubs line the Liffey, offering a chance to watch local oarsmen gliding past the bridge.

 • Nearby Attractions – A short bus ride brings you to Ardgillan Castle, a 17th-century mansion with formal gardens and a family-friendly visitor centre.

-Islandbridge benefits from a lively calendar of community events centred on the gardens and Phoenix Park.
-Notable annual happenings include:
+Islandbridge benefits from a lively calendar of community events centred on the gardens and Phoenix Park:

 • Dublin Bloom Festival (late May) – The park’s flower beds, especially the rose garden in the War Memorial Gardens, are highlighted with guided walks and horticultural talks.